Succinct Explanations With Cascading Decision Trees: Cascading Decision Trees

+We introduce Cascading Decision Trees to show we can achieve a shorter explanation path by separating the decision path and explanation path on a decision tree model.
+Notice that cascading decision trees to generate shorter explanation path for negative samples can be built symmetrically as building the cascading decision trees for positive samples.
+So for simplicity, we only introduce the algorithm for building cascading decision trees for positive samples in this section.

-\para{Building Cascading Decision Trees.} The cascading decision trees algorithm is described through pseudocode in Algorithm~\ref{algo:train}.
-Our insight is in the training process - it is the goal of each cascading decision subtree to identify the smallest set of features that can classify as many \texttt{Positive} samples as possible, without misclassifying \textit{any} \texttt{Negative} samples.
+\para{Building Cascading Decision Trees.} The cascading decision trees algorithm is described through pseudocode in Algorithm~\ref{algo:train} (See in the supplementary material).
+Our insight is in the training process - it is the goal of each cascading decision subtree to identify the smallest subset of features that can classify as many \texttt{Positive} samples as possible, without misclassifying \textit{any} \texttt{Negative} samples.
 Specifically, the procedure \text{Fit} builds a classic decision tree, \texttt{clf}, on our training set, $\trainingSet$ and adds it to the cascading tree list - initially this list is empty.
-For every leaf node we compute the \texttt{mixed} value, which is the percentage of samples from $\trainingSet$ classified by this leaf node that are also \texttt{Positive} samples. \texttt{Positive} nodes are leaf nodes with a \texttt{mixed} value greater than the threshold (we use 80\% in this paper).
+For every leaf node we compute the \texttt{mixed} value, which is the percentage of samples from $\trainingSet$ classified by this leaf node that are also \texttt{Positive} samples. \texttt{Positive} nodes are leaf nodes with a \texttt{mixed} value greater than the threshold.
 If \texttt{clf} has no \texttt{Positive} nodes, it means we have learned a sufficiently good classifier and we stop (Line 11).
 Otherwise, we first remove samples truly classified by \texttt{Positive} nodes in this \texttt{clf} from \trainingSet, and then obtain a new \trainingSet to use in the next iteration of the loop (Line 14).

-Our cascading decision trees algorithm\ref{algo:train} presented here has no pruning phase.
+Our cascading decision trees Algorithm~\ref{algo:train} presented here has no pruning phase.
 However, our algorithm is generic enough to be combined with any pruning techniques~\cite{esposito97pruning} and different goodness measurement for decision nodes split, such as entropy~\cite{entropyShannon} and gini impurity~\cite{Havrda67quantificationmethod}.